raugadh/fila-starter/README.md

 composer global require laravel/installer
 ```

-Now you can create a new project using the Laravel Filament Starter Kit.
+Now you can create a new project using FilaStarter Kit.

 ```fish
 laravel new example-app --using=raugadh/fila-starter